The Road Home Team

 As a Housing Advocate for the Voucher Program, Allison works with families receiving Section 8 Vouchers and supporting them in maintaining stable housing and reaching their goals.
 Allison came to The Road Home in 2019 with previous experience working in mental health case management.
 She graduated from the University of Wisconsin-Eau Claire with a Bachelor’s of Social Work.

-With a Liberal Arts degree, Angela has an extensive background in supportive services where she developed and implemented a survivor-centered vision for a housing department of a California-based organization and led her team of colleagues dedicated to empowering the lives of homeless individuals and families fleeing intimate partner violence and/or sexual assault.
-Angela feels driven to connect with those she serves and work to make a difference.
+With a Liberal Arts degree, Angela has an extensive background in supportive services where she developed and implemented a survivor-centered vision for the housing department of a California-based organization.
+She led her team of dedicated colleagues to empower the lives of homeless individuals and families fleeing intimate partner violence and/or sexual assault.
+Angela is driven to connect with those she serves and always works to make a difference.

 Anna, Voucher Housing Advocate | annam@trhome.org